Difference Between Coupon Rate vs Interest Rate

 What is Interest Rate?

 The interest rate is the amount charged by the lender from the borrower, which is calculated annually on the amount that has been lent.
-The interest rates are being affected with change in the market scenario.
+The interest rates are being affected by change in the market scenario.
 The interest rate does not depend on the issue price or market value; it is already being decided by the issuing party.
 The market interest rates have effects on the bond prices and yield, wherein the increase in the market interest rates will reduce the fixed-rates of the bond.

 Coupon Rate vs. Interest Rate Infographics